Trinidad and Tobago: Ministry of Finance

+Crime

 Trinidad and Tobago has in recent decades suffered from a relatively high crime rate; there are currently roughly 500 murders per year.
 The country is a noted transshipment centre for the trafficking of illegal drugs from South America to the rest of the Caribbean and beyond to North America.
 Some estimates put the size of the "hidden economy" as high as 20–30% of measured GDP.
+On July 18, 2022 Prime Minister Dr Keith Rowley announced his government will look at the issue of violence and crime from a public health perspective.
+Also that a committee was formed with the task with defining the issue and developing a plan of action.

 Terrorism

-Though there have been no terrorism-related incidents in the country since the Jamaat al Muslimeen coup attempt, Trinidad and Tobago remains a potential target; for example, in February 2018 a plot to attack the Carnival was foiled by police.
-It is estimated that roughly 100 citizens of the country have travelled to the Middle East to fight for the Islamic State.
-In 2017 the government adopted a counter-terrorism and extremism strategy.
+Though there have been no terrorism-related incidents in the country since the Jamaat al Muslimeen coup attempt in 1990, Trinidad and Tobago remains a potential target and it is estimated that roughly 100 citizens of the country have traveled to the Middle East to fight for the Islamic State.
+In 2017, the government adopted a counter-terrorism and extremism strategy.
+In 2018, a terror threat at the Trinidad and Tobago Carnival was thwarted by law enforcement.

 Trinidad and Tobago Prison Service

-The country's prison administration is the Trinidad and Tobago Prison Service (TTPS), it is under the control of the Commissioner of Prisons (Ag.)
-Dennis Pulchan, located in Port-of-Spain.
+The country's prison administration is the Trinidad and Tobago Prison Service (TTPrS), it is currently under the control of the Commissioner of Prisons (Ag.)
+Hayden Forde, who replaced Carlos Corraspe, located in Port-of-Spain.
 The prison population rate is 292 people per 100,000.
 The total prison population, including pre-trial detainees and remand prisoners, is 3,999 prisoners.
 The population rate of pre-trial detainees and remand prisoners is 174 per 100,000 of the national population (59.7% of the prison population).
 In 2018, the female prison population rate is 8.5 per 100,000 of the national population (2.9% of the prison population).
 Prisoners that are minors makes up 1.9% of the prison population and foreigners prisoners make 0.8% of the prison population.

-The occupancy level of Trinidad and Tobago's prison system is at 81.8% capacity.
+The occupancy level of Trinidad and Tobago's prison system is at 81.8% capacity as of 2019.
 Trinidad and Tobago has nine prison establishments; Golden Grove Prison, Maximum Security Prison, Port of Spain Prison, Eastern Correctional Rehabilitation Centre, Remand Prison, Tobago Convict Prison, Carrera Convict Island Prison, Women's Prison and Youth Training and Rehabilitation Centre.
 Trinidad and Tobago also use labour yards as prisons, or means of punishment.

+Disaster management and response

+Trinidad and Tobago, situated in a region susceptible to natural disasters like earthquakes, hurricanes, and flooding, as well as man-made disasters such as oil spills, has a multi-layered disaster management system.